sparkflows/sparkflows-docs/docs/tutorials/time-series/Time-Series-Feature-Engineering.rst

 Feature Engineering Workflow
 -----------------------------
 Each column is a feature.
-But all features may not produce the best results from models, so feature engineering plays an important role in choosing the right features.
-A model will not entirely improve its prescient force, yet will offer the adaptability to utilize less unpredictable models that are quicker to run and more handily.
+But all features may not produce the best result from models, so feature engineering plays an important role in choosing the right features.
+A model will not entirely improve its prescient force, yet will offer the adaptability to utilize less unpredictable models that are quicker to run and more handy.

 .. figure:: ../../_assets/tutorials/time-series/ts_features/tsf_workflow.png
    :alt: Stock Forecasting
    :width: 100%

-Moving average
+Moving Average
 --------------
 **One step moving average**

-* Moving average is commonly used to streamline short-period fluctuations in time series data and feature long-term patterns.
+* Moving Average is commonly used to streamline short-period fluctuations in time series data and feature long-term patterns.
-* For one step, window size will be from -1 to 1 for sales data
+* For one step, window size will be from -1 to 1 for sales data.

  .. figure:: ../../_assets/tutorials/time-series/ts_features/ma1.png
    :alt: Stock Forecasting